-Lost or Damaged iPads:
+Lost or Stolen iPads:

-- iPads that are broken or fail to work properly must be taken to the school Library no later than the next school day. - A loaner iPad will be provided to the student while repairs are being made. - The student must submit a \$50 check (deductible) payable to "Central Catholic High School." - If the iPad is damaged again, the full cost of subsequent repairs will be borne by the family. - In cases of theft, vandalism and other criminal acts that occur outside the purview of Central Catholic, a police report, or in the case of a fire, a fire report MUST be filed by the student or parent in order for Central Catholic to replace the iPad.
-A copy of the police/fire report must be provided to the office of the Vice Principal for Student Affairs.
-After the first such incident, the student or parents will pay half the cost of replacement (approximately \$250).
-For any subsequent replacement, the family will be responsible for the full cost.
+- Students are expected to check all classrooms/offices and contact teachers before reporting a lost iPad. - If a lost iPad cannot be located, the student/family must pay the cost of replacement for an iPad and keyboard case (\$400) before a new device is provided. - In cases of theft, vandalism, and other criminal acts that occur outside the purview of Central Catholic, a police report must be filed by the student or parent in order for Central Catholic to replace the iPad.
+A copy of the police/fire report must be provided to the office of the Assistant Principal for Student Affairs (Office C). - The student/family will be responsible for half the cost of replacement for a stolen iPad and case (\$200).
+For any subsequent replacement, the student/family will be responsible for the full cost.